Code-Institute-Submissions/choco-design/README.md

 ### Media

-* All banner images and image of random woman (used for Betty Miller's profile) are licence free and downloaded from [Unsplash.com](https://unsplash.com/)
+* All banner images and image of random woman which was used for Betty Miller's profile photo are licence free and downloaded from [Unsplash](https://unsplash.com/)
 * Photos used in gallery section are property of Marina Prijatelj and were used with author's permission.
 Photos are downloaded from website [cokolada.hr](http://www.cokolada.hr/)

 ### Content